unexpectedjs/unexpected-snapshot/README.md

 Note that this recording/injection feature only works when running your tests in node.js.
 The matching against the snapshot works in all test runners, including the browser.

-There's also an experimental interactive mode that can be enabled with `UNEXPECTED_SNAPSHOT=interactive`.